|Nutrition Facts (per serving)|

 This is a quick and easy Japanese vegetable miso soup recipe.
 It's made both completely vegetarian and vegan and filled with plenty of vegetables including shiitake mushrooms, leek, tomatoes, green onions (scallions) and tofu, along with the usual Japanese miso soup ingredients, including sesame oil, vegetable broth, soy sauce, and, of course, miso!

-- Add the vegetable broth and seaweed and bring to a slow simmer.
-Add the tofu, the soy sauce (or the gluten-free tamari or Nama Shoyu if you're doing the gluten-free version), and the miso and scallions and reduce the heat to low.
+Add the vegetable broth and seaweed and bring to a slow simmer.
+Add the tofu, soy sauce (or the gluten-free tamari or Nama Shoyu if you're doing the gluten-free version), and the miso and scallions and reduce the heat to low.

-- Stir well to dissolve and mix the miso.
+Stir well to dissolve and mix the miso.

-- Allow to cook for at least 8 more minutes over low heat.
+Allow to cook for at least 8 more minutes over low heat.

-Recipe note: Miso shouldn't ever be boiled, just gently heated, in order to preserve its healthy probiotic and fermented properties, so make sure that your soup is gently heating and not simmering.
+- Miso shouldn't ever be boiled, just gently heated, in order to preserve its healthy probiotic and fermented properties, so make sure that your soup is gently heating and not simmering.